 Ireland is often referred to as The Land of Saints and Scholars.
 During the Dark Ages in Europe, much of the continent was overrun by barbarian tribes.
 Irish priests and scholars were responsible for keeping many ancient texts intact, and for creating new art and literature.
-Of primary note is the Book of Kells, an … Continue reading Tuesday Trivia: The Land of Saints and Scholars
+Of primary note is the Book of Kells, an … Continue reading Irish Trivia: The Land of Saints and Scholars

 A great singer with a great song…

 Paddy Clancy, was an Irish folk singer best known as a member of the Clancy Brothers and Tommy Makem.
 In addition to singing and storytelling, Clancy played the harmonica with the group, which is widely credited with popularising Irish traditional music in the United States and revitalising it in Ireland.
 He also started and ran the folk music label Tradition Records, which recorded many of the key figures of the American folk music revival.

 Clancy was one of eleven children and the eldest of four boys born to Johanna McGrath and Bob Clancy in Carrick-on-Suir, Co Tipperary.

 Clancy died at home of lung cancer at the age of 76.
 He was buried, wearing his trademark white cap, in the tiny village of Faugheen, near Carrick-on-Suir.